-Landscapes and natural surfaces such as tree barks, lichens or stones offer an endless source of inspiration.
+Landscapes and natural surfaces such as tree barks, lichens or rocks offer me an endless source of inspiration.
 All that surrounds me has an impact on my work.

-So far, the wheel seems to be the tool I need to center myself.
-It is the technique I use the most while working with clay and my mind is usually set to find a way to make pieces come alive while throwing on the wheel.
+My hands are my most important tools and the potter’s wheel seems to be the technique I need to center myself.
+It is the one I use the most while working with clay and my mind is usually set to find a way to make pieces come alive while throwing on the wheel.

-Wedging, centering, opening the clay to create space and void are all meditative steps leading to a certain shape, at a precise moment.
+Wedging, centering, opening the clay to create space, void and to shape the clay are all meditative steps leading to a certain piece, at a precise moment.

-Being present, in this moment, and enjoying the creative process is essential for me, as I do believe that the maker's energy remains, somehow, in the piece.
+Being present and enjoying the creative process is essential for me, as I do believe that the maker's energy remains, somehow, in the piece.

-My work explores the acceptance of imperfection, whereas using the wheel involves the opposite: forming the perfect, regular circle.
-I find myself on a never-ending journey looking for balance.
-A balance that lies in contrasts between roughness and softness, straight lines and asymmetry, simple shapes, as a canvas for dramatic glaze drips, with a natural palette of colors and various textures.
+My work explores the acceptance of imperfection, whereas wheel throwing involves the opposite: forming the perfect, regular circle.
+Thus I find myself on a never-ending journey looking for balance.
+A balance that lies in contrasts between roughness and softness, straight lines and asymmetry, simple shapes, as a canvas for dramatic glaze drips, with a natural palette of colors and organic textures.

-Finding a serene harmony between all these aspects is my main focus, to allow my pieces to transmit this emotion.
+Finding a serene harmony between all these aspects is my main focus, and I want my pieces to transmit this emotion.

-Aesthetics and purpose go hands in hands and the ceramics I make are meant to be reached, touched, felt and used.
+Aesthetics and purpose go hands in hands for me and the ceramics I make are meant to be reached, touched, felt and used.

 I consider my vessels as a support, not as the main protagonists of the story, which is yours to write.